Ultimate BLT Sandwich

 Next, preheat your broiler and move your oven rack to the top third of the oven.
 Now, this may seem odd, but you’re only going to toast ONE side of the bread and that’s why you need the broiler.
 The reason for that is with only one side toasted, the bread doesn’t become so brittle and the soft, un-toasted interior actually holds the sandwich together much better.
 So, place the bread slices on a cookie sheet and lightly broil/toast them, again to your preferred doneness, usually only a minute or two.
 Make sure you keep a close eye on them, all broilers are different and these can go from nicely toasted, to burnt in no time.

 Now, it’s time to assemble your sandwich.
 Generously, spread the mayonnaise mixture on both pieces of the untoasted side of the bread.
 Then, layer the tomato slices, the bacon and the arugula (my favorite!) or lettuce and top with the other bread slice.
-And finally, what you’ve been waiting for, cut the sandwich in half, serve immediately and enjoy the fruits of summer.
+Finally, what you’ve been waiting for…cut the sandwich in half, serve immediately with a few potato chips and enjoy the fruits of summer.

 NOTES